Steve Montador: National Hockey League

 Montador spent the majority of the 2001–02 season with Saint John where he scored 9 goals and 25 points in 67 games.
 He earned his first recall to Calgary early in the season and made his NHL debut on November 23, 2001 – and recorded his first point with an assist – against the Buffalo Sabres.
 Montador's first NHL goal came on January 8, 2002, against goaltender Garth Snow in a 5–2 victory over the New York Islanders, and he also played with Team Canada at the 2001 Spengler Cup.
 He appeared in 11 games for Calgary and recorded three points.
 In 2002–03, Montador again began the year with Saint John where, during one early-season contest, he tied an AHL record for shots in a game with 14.
 He was recalled to Calgary days later to replace defenceman Bob Boughner, who suffered a broken thumb.
 Montador remained with the Flames for the remainder of the season; he recorded a goal and an assist in 50 games.

 Staying with the Flames for the entire 2003–04 season, Montador was often the Flames' extra defenceman and appeared in just 26 regular season contests, during which he scored a goal and two assists.
 Injuries to defencemen Toni Lydman and Denis Gauthier created an opportunity for Montador to enter the lineup as a regular for most of the Flames' 2004 Stanley Cup playoff run.
 Montador and fellow extra defenceman Mike Commodore were nicknamed "the Doors" and both became key contributors to the Flames' post-season success.
 Montador became a playoff hero for the team after he scored the overtime winning goal in game one of the Western Conference Final against the San Jose Sharks.
-The Flames reached the Stanley Cup Final, but were defeated in seven games by the Tampa Bay Lightning.
+The Flames reached the Stanley Cup Finals, but were defeated in seven games by the Tampa Bay Lightning.

 As a labour dispute ultimately led to the cancellation of the 2004–05 NHL season, Montador was one of many players who spent the season in Europe; He signed a deal to play with the Mulhouse Scorpions of France's Ligue Magnus and brought Flames teammate Steve Reinprecht over as well.
 Montador appeared in 15 games with Mulhouse where he scored 1 goal and added 7 assists.
 The Scorpions went on to win the Ligue Magnus title.
 Montador returned to Calgary to begin the 2005–06 season after the league and players resolved their dispute, however head coach Darryl Sutter struggled to find a place in the lineup for him, and by the start of December, Montador had played only seven games.
 Hoping to improve his team and to give Montador a place to play regularly, Sutter and the Flames traded Montador, along with Dustin Johner, to the Florida Panthers in exchange for Kristian Huselius on December 2, 2005.